Hepatitis A Vaccine

 Hepatitis A vaccine

 There are a number of different hepatitis A vaccines available.
-There are also some combined vaccines for both hepatitis A and hepatitis B and also hepatitis A and typhoid fever.
+Some just protect against hepatitis A, but there are also some combined vaccines for both hepatitis A and hepatitis B or hepatitis A and typhoid fever.
 A combined vaccine may be useful if you require protection against both diseases.

 The hepatitis A single vaccine is given as two doses.
 The first dose of the vaccine protects against hepatitis A for about one year.
 The vaccine causes your body to make antibodies against the virus.
 These antibodies protect you from illness should you become infected with this virus.
 Ideally, you should have an injection at least two weeks before travel to allow immunity to develop.
 However, the vaccine may still be advised even if there is less than two weeks before you travel.